jina/refactoring/exercise/buttons-exercise/README.md

 Add in the unique styles again into the new classes.
 Now is a great time to make sure your hover, active, etc states are consistent—or exist!
 Be sure to nest those, if you need to.

 > Refactoring Tip!
-Don't remove the old classnames from your CSS or HTML quite yet!
+Don't remove the old class names from your CSS or HTML quite yet!
 You can comment them out in the CSS so they don't apply, but leave them for your reference until you're sure that the new ones are working appropriately!

 Now edit the HTML of the buttons to use the new classes; make sure you make any other HTML edits that might be necessary while you're at it!
 Add the new classes into your CSS and you should have some much prettier code now.
 Be sure to check your output!